gkovacs/arrow-mouse-hands-keyboard/README.md

 If on a qwerty keyboard, when left win/command is held left hand becomes arrow keys and right hand becomes mouse

-If on a colemak keyboard, when left alt is held left hand becomes arrow keys and right hand becomes mouse
+If on a colemak keyboard, when alt (either left or right) is held left hand becomes arrow keys and right hand becomes mouse

 Described in terms of a qwerty layout, `asdf` are the arrow keys, `wg` are home/end, `jil,uom.` are the mouse direction buttons, `k` is left click, `h` is middle click, `;` is right click

 To hit alt, use right control or right win/command instead

-Right alt becomes the compose key
+Delete (above backspace on typematrix, fn+backspace on macs) becomes the compose key.
+Use Shift-Delete to input Delete

 Caps lock becomes backspace